KrauseFx/MajorKey/README.md

 - Get your [MailJet](https://mailjet.com) API key and add it to `ViewController.swift`
 - Add your email address to `ViewController.swift`
 - Install the app on your phone

+## This project is deprecated

+I am using [Note to Self Mail App](https://note2selfmail.app/) now, as it's doing a good job, and I didn't want to maintain Major Key anymore.